 The current version of the RCMP is Version 10, dated May 2016.
 The PMOC's OP40 review found that Version 10 met the requirements of OP40 for an RCMP at the FFGA stage of a project.
-However, (b) (5)
+However,

 MTA had not been able to establish routine bi-monthly Risk Management Committee meetings or formal updates of the Risk Register as required by the RCMP.
-MTA resumed bimonthly meetings in October 2017.
+MTA resumed bimonthly meetings in October 2017 after the lawsuit was resolved and the FFGA was executed.
 MTA completed an update of the Purple Line Risk Register in March 2018 and provided a copy to the PMOC.
-MTA also completed preparation of an RCMP revision, and submitted it to FTA/PMOC for review in April 2018.
+MTA also completed preparation of an RCMP revision and submitted it to FTA/PMOC for review in April 2018.
+On January 3, 2019, MTA submitted RCMP Version 12 dated January 2019 as part of its annual update of the major PMP subplans.
+The PMOC is awaiting FTA Programmatic task authorization to conduct the OP40 RCMP review of Version 12.
 Also see the Project Risk section of this report.